 The movie Heathers had an in-universe example when Veronica's boyfriend J.D. cracks a joke at the funeral of two of their victims that they made look like a double-suicide and the little sister of one of the boys killed turns to look at them while crying.
 It's at that point, Veronica begins to realize how messed up she's becoming under J.D.'s influence.

 In American Psycho, Patrick pretends to be offended by a racist joke one of his associates tells, though he's actually a virulent racist himself.

 In Wag The Dog, the movie producer shows his pet musician (played by Willie Nelson) a political cartoon poking fun at the President's sex scandal.
 The musician immediately composes an impromptu song mocking the whole thing, but stops when he realizes that everyone else in the room (most of whom work directly for the President) is staring at him in horror.

-At the beginning of Star Trek Generations, the officers are having a promotion party for Worf on the holodeck, where they're on an 18th-century naval ship.
-They make Worf walk to the end of the plank and jump for his new rank insignia, then Riker orders the computer to "remove the plank."
-The plank disappears, dropping Worf into the sea, and Riker jokes that he meant to say, "retract".
+At the beginning of Star Trek: Generations, the officers are having a promotion party for Worf on the holodeck, where they're on an 18th-century naval ship.
+They make Worf walk to the end of the plank and jump for his new rank insignia, then Riker shouts "remove the plank"—which is interpreted by the computer as a command to remove it from the simulation.
+As a result, the plank disappears, dropping Worf into the sea.
+Picard chides Riker, saying that he should have said "retract the plank".
 After Crusher attempts to explain the humor to Data, he pushes her overboard.